kuzudb/kuzu-docs/src/content/docs/rdf-graphs/example-rdfgraph.md

 ---
-title: Example UniKG RDFGraph
+title: Create & query your first RDFGraph
 ---

-Throughout the documentation on Kùzu's RDFGraph feature, we will use the following set of triples about students and faculty at universities, which we call `UniKG`.
+Throughout this example on Kùzu's RDFGraph feature, we will use the following set of triples about students and faculty at universities, which we call `UniKG`.

 <Image src="/img/rdfgraphs/rdf-running-example.png" />